hellochang/chess/README.md

 ```
 If you are in a game, the game will be abandoned (no score for both sides).

-Before the program exits, it will print the final scores for both sides.s
+Before the program exits, it will print the final scores for both sides.